jonnor/hangdrum/doc/braindump.md

 ## TODO

-Post

-* Automated test using host-simulator.
-Take input .log file, produce a flowtrace, load and check the trace.
+Quick experimentation

 * Unhardcode filenames/options in simulator.
 * Expose key config parameters for simulator.
 Commandline?
 Threshold,filters
 * Make the trace plotting automatically update on changing values.
 Listen to file change on disk?
+* A file that declares current "experiments" and allows manipulating them

 Sanity

+* Automated test using host-simulator.
+Take input .log file, produce a flowtrace, load and check the trace.
 * Setup Travis CI, run host tests and device build there

 Prototype-quality